 - One of the most basic tasks that homeowners can do is keep an eye on the thermostat.

-- If you can’t remember the last time you replaced your thermostat’s battery, now is the ideal time to do it.
+- If you can’t remember the last time you changed your thermostat’s battery, now is the perfect time to do it.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can result in broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?